September 27, 2020

 September 28, 2022

 I had reunited with all the kids from the Winter of 2020.
 Seeing them and hearing them yell my name was the welcome back I dreamed about.
 Playing games and speaking about the future brought us a sense of peace.
 I was only supposed to stay in Armenia for five months.
 However, Armenia had other plans for me.
 I stayed for a year and three months.
 I refuse to believe that this is something I look back on as a time when I just lived in Armenia.
 It's the beginning, it filled me up, and I will be back for more.
-I don't see a purpose for me that could ever fill me up as our mountains and people do.
+I don't see a purpose for me that could ever fill me up as much as our mountains and people do.
 Like most Diasporan Armenians, I am constantly searching for meaning in my life miles away from my homeland.
 However, I get closer and closer to finding the answer with every visit.